Stream Xbox games from the cloud

 2. We’ll email you with next steps

-If you are chosen to begin the technical preview, we will send you an acceptance email with next steps.
-The first round of the technical preview starts October 2019.
+If you are chosen to begin the technical preview, we will send you an acceptance email with next steps, though it may take a few months for you to hear back.
 We will only be accepting a limited number of participants in the initial test, but will admit new players throughout the year.

 3. Get the Xbox Game Streaming (Preview) app